Morning Light, Wildflowers and Upper Yosemite Fall from Sentinel Dome, Yosemite

 105 mm

 More than just a platform to eliminate camera shake, a sturdy tripod is an essential part of a landscape photographer’s creative success.
-Read why here: The Tripod Difference
+Read the reasons here: The Tripod Difference

 A photography axiom (popularized by Thom Hogan) says that photographers purchase three tripods: